Woodberry Forest School

 Next, 28 4’x6′ Barrel Sound Diffusers were mounted on the walls to the left and right of the stage and seating area.
 Barrel Sound Diffusers are reflective in nature, and scatter or disperse sound energy throughout a space.
 They eliminate direct echoes created between parallel walls.

-With these treatments, the sound energy aiming toward the back wall is absorbed while the remainder continues to reflect for a short time, keeping sound full and live in the auditorium, but eliminating echo that muddles speech.
+With these treatments, the sound energy aimed toward the back wall is absorbed while the remainder continues to reflect for a short time, keeping sound full and alive in the auditorium, but eliminating echo that muddles speech.

 One more dilemma beleaguered faculty dealing with the Bowman Gray Auditorium.

 “With a very tall roof over the front-of-house, sound was lost up at the ceiling among catwalks,” explained Mr. Cirves.

 To combat this problem, Acoustical Solutions installed one-inch-thick PolyPhon® Acoustic Panels on the underside of the catwalks.

 These panels absorbed the “stuck” or “lost” sound energy in the auditorium’s higher spaces.

 Before the panels were installed, audience members would hear the initial sound from the production, and again and again as the energy bounced between the auditorium’s hard surfaces.

 Now that the panels have been installed, most sound waves that reach the back wall are absorbed and don’t have a chance to reflect.
 The diffusers kept the sound absorptive panels from deadening the performance venue.